SmartLayer/OneDrive-ACL-Manager/README.md

 If you've stopped working with someone and you're worried they might still have access to your personal files somewhere deep in your folder structure...

-If you need to know "Who can see my tax documents?" or "Who has access to my family photos?" and you can't get a clear answer...

 If you're trying to clean up your OneDrive and need to audit who can see what before sharing more files...

+When you know which folder to check, you can find out "Who can see my tax documents?" or "Who has access to my family photos?" within OneDrive.
+But that doesn't help if you don't know which folders were shared and wanted to search or have an overview.

 **You need this tool.**